 Beware Of RAPIDLY Changing Weather Conditions – I’ve seen it dozens of times driving my truck through the mountains.
 As you begin your climb up the mountain, you see nothing but blue skies.
 In an instant, you’re greeted with white-out conditions, fog, high winds, and/or blowing snow.
 Welcome to the mountains!
 Always check weather conditions along your entire route when driving through the mountains.
 The weather literally changes in an instant.

-Keep A Proper Following Distance
+Keep A Longer Following Distance When Driving Your Motorhome

-In drivers ed, we learn that a 2 to 3 second following distance is adequate.
+In driver’s ed, we learn that a 2 to 3-second following distance is adequate.
 As you probably know already, this is definitely not the case for a class A motorhome.
 So, how do you calculate a proper following distance?

 To know how much space you have, wait until the vehicle ahead passes a shadow on the road, a pavement marking, or some other clear landmark.
 Then count off the seconds like this: “one thousand-and-one, one thousand-and-two” and so on, until you reach the same spot.
 Compare your count with the rule of 1 second for every 10 feet of length.If you are driving a 40-foot motorhome and only counted up to 2 seconds, you are too close.
 Drop back a little and count again until you have 4 seconds of following distance and remember to add 1 additional second for speeds above 40 mph.
 After a little practice, you will know how far back you should be.
 Also remember that when the road is slippery, you need much more space to stop.